St. Anthony Park Community Garden

 How do I get a garden plot?

-Applications are available via this website as well as at Hampden Park Food Co-op.
+When applications are open, they are available via this website and at Hampden Park Food Co-op.
 Completed applications are mailed in with the rental fee.
-If we are not able to provide a plot for you through the lottery, your rental fee will be returned.
-If you are to receive a plot, you will be notified by a postcard as well as an email.
-You are expected to attend the spring meeting to get your plot assignment.
+If a plot cannot be provided through the lottery, the rental fee will be returned.
+If a plot is offered, gardeners are notified by postcard and email and are expected to attend the spring meeting to receive a plot assignment.

 How many plots are available?

-The number of plots available depends on the year because gardeners from past years get to renew their plots if they want to continue for another year.
+The number of plots available depends on the year because returning gardeners can renew their plots.

 How much does it cost to rent a garden plot?